The 3 Types of Annual Wellness Visits

 An AWV is easy for both patients and doctors.
 They also provide an opportunity to address and plan for any serious conditions an individual may live with.

-So, in this article, we’ll quickly review the broad characteristics of an AWV, as well as detail the three different types that patients can participate in.
+At ThoroughCare, we've worked with clinics and physician practices across the US to streamline clinical processes to provide AWVs.
+So, in this article, we’ll quickly review the broad characteristics of an AWV, as well as detail the three different types patients can participate in.

 What is an Annual Wellness Visit?